morepath/morepath/doc/views.rst

 ------------

 Morepath views are looked up through the URL path, but not through the routing procedure.
-Routing stops at models.
+Routing stops at model objects.
 Then the last segment of the path is taken to identify the view by name.

 Named views
 -----------